ros2/design/articles/ros2_security_contexts.md

 The ``contexts`` directory contains the security artifacts associated with individual contexts, and thus node directories are no longer relevant.
 Similar to node directories however, the `contexts` folder may still recursively nest sub-paths for organizing separate contexts.
+The `ROS_SECURITY_ROOT_DIRECTORY` environment variable should by convention point to this directory.

 ## Runtime

-TODO: Some transition paragraph here about ros launch
+Given the normative case where a context within a policy may be specific to a single node/container process, the namespace the node is remapped to will inevitably affect the required security permissions necessary within the context.
+To highlight this interdependency, and to help avoid context path collisions, a hierarchy borrowing namespaces is appropriate.
+By convention, roslaunch could be used to prefix relative context paths for single process node or containers using the namespace in scope, to enable a convention of composable launch files with adjustable and parameterized context paths.
+Given the runtime command argument for specifying the fully qualified context path, roslaunch would accordly resolve relative context paths for executables, as defined by launch attributes.

 ### Unqualified context path

-For nodes with unqualified context paths, the context directory will subsequently default to the root level context.
+For single process nodes with unqualified context paths, the context directory will subsequently default to the root level context.

 ``` xml
 <launch>